Divorce & Separation

 All the matrimonial assets are considered regardless of the name they are in.
 It is important to take advice.
 As you may need to urgently protect your interest in the property if it is not in your sole name or owned jointly with your partner.

-My spouse wants me to sign a post-nuptial agreement.
+My partner wants me to sign a post-nuptial agreement.
 What does this involve and how can you help?

-A post nuptial agreement sets out what happens to the assets of you and your spouse in the event of divorce.
-You need to enter into a post-nuptial agreement of your own free will, without pressure from your spouse.
-You must also have full appreciation of the implications of signing a post-nup and have full details of your spouse’s financial circumstances.
+A post-nuptial agreement can address what is to happen to your income, property, pensions and other assets in the event of divorce.
+You need to enter into a post-nuptial agreement of your own free will, without pressure from your partner.
+You must also have a full appreciation of the implications of signing a post-nup and have full details of your partner's financial circumstances.
+The agreement must be 'fair' to you both.
+A post-nuptial agreement is not automatically legally binding in the event of a divorce, but the court will attach weight to the presence of such an agreement.
+The court has the power to make whatever order it feels reasonable in the circumstances of the case but the existence of a post-nup can be influential.

-Is a solicitor required to arrange finances if we can come to an agreement between ourselves?
+Do we need a lawyer if we can come to a financial agreement between ourselves?